* This is the Consumer Version. *

-Benign and malignant tumors can affect the nail unit, causing a deformity.
-These tumors include noncancerous myxoid cysts, pyogenic granulomas, glomus tumors, Bowen's disease (an early form of skin cancer), squamous cell carcinoma, and malignant melanoma.
-When doctors suspect cancer, they perform a biopsy and may recommend complete removal of the tumor as soon as possible.
+Noncancerous (benign) and cancerous (malignant) tumors can affect the nail unit, causing a dystrophy.
+Noncancerous tumors include myxoid cysts, pyogenic granulomas (see Pyogenic Granulomas), and glomus tumors.
+Cancerous tumors include Bowen disease (an early form of skin cancer—see Bowen disease (intraepidermal squamous cell carcinoma)), squamous cell carcinoma (see Squamous Cell Carcinoma), and malignant melanoma (see Melanoma).
+When doctors suspect cancer, they do a biopsy and may recommend complete removal of the tumor as soon as possible.

 The Hutchinson sign is a black discoloration that extends to the area around the nail, such as the cuticle or nail fold (the fold of hard skin at the sides of the nail plate where the nail and the skin meet.).
 This sign may mean there is malignant melanoma in the nail bed (the soft tissue underneath the nail plate that attaches the nail to the finger).
 When this sign is present, doctors may do a biopsy.

 * This page is for Consumers *